HomeAnswers

 First Wave: The Suffragettes and Voting Rights

-The first wave of feminism spanned 1848-1920, the era of the suffragettes.
-Women fought violently and vociferously for the right to vote, staging violent and attention-grabbing protests throughout the Western world as a means of making themselves heard at a time when they had little agency and few political rights.
+The first wave of feminism, the era of the suffragettes, lasted from 1848 to 1920.
+During this time, women fought violently and vociferously for the right to vote, staging violent and attention-grabbing protests throughout the Western world to make themselves heard at a time when they had little agency and few political rights.

 Women’s rights activists and abolitionists Elizabeth Cady Stanton (left) and Susan B. Anthony (right)